-Not exactly a catch phrase, but Optimus sure does say "It would stand to reason..." alot, followed by him spouting off something insightful.
+Not exactly a catch phrase, but Optimus sure does say "It would stand to reason..." a lot, followed by him spouting off something insightful.

-Cell Phones Are Useless: "Shadowzone" gets a bit schizophrenic with this trope.
+Cell Phones Are Useless: "Shadowzone" gets a bit inconsistent with this trope.
 While stranded in another dimension, the kids try to use Miko's cell phone to call for help, but she left it at the base.
 Then, Jack realizes he still has his and uses that.
 The call gets through, but since they're in a freaking alternate dimension, the call is unintelligible.
 Then the kids realize they can get around this problem with texting.
 It works.
 Possibly justified, if the dimensional shift introduces heavy interference, but still lets some of the signal through.
 Text, which is is much smaller in terms of the amount of data that needs to get transmitted (as well as simpler and easier error-correction), could legitimately get through where voice cannot.

 Chekhov's Armoury: "Regeneration" sees the Autobots finally making use of every single one of the Iacon Relics they've collected.
-And it is epic.